 Other symptoms of diabetic ketoacidosis include:

 If any of these symptoms are present, you should check your blood glucose level.
 If your blood glucose is greater than 250 mg/dL for a prolonged period of time and you are not feeling well, you may be at risk for DKA.

 In order to confirm if ketoacidosis is present, the next step is to test for ketones.
 It is recommended that those with type 1 diabetes should always have ketone strips handy.
 There are two types of ketone strips: urine and blood ketones test strips.
 Urine ketones tests strips are available over-the-counter and less expensive than blood ketone test strips.
 However, urine ketone strips will be giving you urine ketone test results that may be several hours old.
 Blood ketone test strips are reading the ketones in your blood and are the most up-to-date reading.
 If blood ketone test strips are covered on your insurance, you will need a prescription from your prescribing healthcare provider to obtain a meter and the strips.
 If using urine ketone strips, be sure to read the expiration date.
 Once the bottle is opened, the strips will only be able to be used for 6 months.

 What Should I Do If I Suspect DKA?

 The doctors and nurses there will use insulin and IV fluids to treat the ketoacidosis episode.
-If your blood glucose levels do not stabilize, you may have to stay for a few days to bring them down.

 Diabetic Ketoacidosis Prevention